LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

-Note that the goals ``self(Self)``, ``sender(Sender)``, and ``this(This)``, being translated to unifications with the clause head context arguments at compile time, are effectively removed from the clause body.
+Note that the goals ``self(Self)``, ``sender(Sender)``, and ``this(This)``, being translated to unifications with the clause head context arguments at compile-time, are effectively removed from the clause body.
 Therefore, a clause such as:

 ::